 - Assess incoming students’ academic competencies and plan appropriate interventions.

-- Provide adequate funding to Center for Writing & Tutoring Resources, Center for Disability Services, and Office of Intercultural Affairs and Inclusive Programs.
+- Provide adequate funding to Center for Writing & Tutoring Resources, Center for Accessibility Services, and Office of Intercultural Affairs and Inclusive Programs.

 - Use institutional data to inform where inadequacies exist and what improvements are needed.

 Objective #6: Working with human resources, develop information sessions (i.e., face-to-face and online workshops) to assure an understanding of Inclusive Excellence principles and training sessions to prepare all campus citizens on how to respond to incidences of bias.